Your Skin Type & Skin Cancer

 Safeguard against skin cancer every day

-Understanding your skin type is a vital step in safeguarding against skin cancer, but remember that skin type is not your only risk factor.
-To avoid premature aging and skin damage that can progress to cancer, use broad-spectrum sunscreen every day and practice sun-safe habits, such as seeking shade and wearing sun-protective clothing, hats and UV-blocking sunglasses.
+Understanding your skin type is a vital step in safeguarding against skin cancer, but skin type is not your only risk factor.
+To avoid premature aging and skin damage that can progress to cancer, use broad-spectrum sunscreen every day and practice sun-safe habits.
+This includes seeking shade and wearing sun-protective clothing, hats and UV-blocking sunglasses.

 Stay sun safe every day: Your Daily Sun Protection Guide.